kaif744/TEXT-to-SQL-Chatbot/readme.md

 📂 Project Structure

-Here is the file structure for the project.
+This is the structure of the project folder:

-Text_to_sqlApp/ (Your main project folder)
+Text_to_sqlApp/

-.streamlit/
+├── .streamlit/

-secrets.toml (Your secret keys, ignored by Git)

-app.py (The main Streamlit application)

-requirements.txt (All Python libraries)
+│   └── secrets.toml    <- (This file is NOT on GitHub, you must create it) ├── app.py              <- The main Streamlit application

-.gitignore (Tells Git to ignore secrets and venv)
+├── requirements.txt    <- All Python libraries needed to run the app ├── .gitignore          <- Tells Git to ignore secrets and venv └── README.md           <- You are reading this!

-README.md (This file!)

-venv/ (Your virtual environment, ignored by Git)

 🛠️ How to Set Up and Run Locally